graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

 ### Directive Arguments

 Directives may contain input arguments just like fields.
 However, its important to note that while a directive may declare multiple action methods for different locations to seperate your logic better, it is only a single entity in the schema.
-As a result, ALL action methods must share a common signature.
+ALL action methods must share a common signature.
 The runtime will throw an exception while creating your schema if the signatures of the action methods differ.

 ```csharp title="Arguments for Directives"
     public class MyValidDirective : GraphDirective